- Sourcing, vetting, and assembling the right team for the engagement

 Flexible scaling by role and timing

-Add a QA engineer as the release schedule tightens.
+Add a QA engineer or other specialists at any stage as project needs evolve.
 Bring in a delivery manager as complexity grows.
 Scale back when a phase completes.
 Composition adjusts based on actual delivery needs.

 Engineering alignment with your product organization

-The team integrates into your tools, your sprint ceremonies, your definition of done.
+The team integrates into the preferred tools, sprint ceremonies, and definition of done.
 They participate as a team, not as a separate entity that hands off deliverables across a wall.

 Division of responsibility